Half An Hour From Paris

 GARE ST LAZARE

 Half An Hour From Paris3½ km walk through old village of Marly le Roi and park of Louis XIV’s vanished château, past 17C aqueduct, 11C church and former homes of Elisabeth Vigée Lebrun, Auguste Renoir and Anaïs Nin to Louveciennes station.
-Optional 1 km continuation past Mme du Barry’s former château at Louveciennes, downhill to the Seine past viewpoints painted by the Impressionists and remains of the Machine de Marly at Bougival, returning to La Défense by bus from Bougival.
-Optional 4½ km continuation of riverside walk to Rueil-Malmaison station.
+Optional 1 km continuation past Mme du Barry’s former château at Louveciennes, downhill to the Seine past viewpoints painted by the Impressionists and remains of the Machine de Marly at Bougival, returning to La Défense by bus.
+Optional 1 km continuation to Pont de Bougival past Impressionist reproductions and further 1 km optional detour uphill to village of Bougival, returning to La Défense by bus.

 33 minutes by train